 - Dip the cut end in the water and ensure no leaves are under the water.

-- Cover the cutting with a plastic bag to provide it with the required humidity.
+- Cover the cutting with a plastic bag to provide the required humidity.

 - Place the jar in a place with bright but indirect sunlight and change the water every 3 to 4 days.

 - The cutting may take about four weeks to set out the roots.

 - You can transplant the cutting into the well-draining soil after the roots get about 3 to 4 inches long.